saher-elgendy/Udacity-feed-reader-testing/README.md

 ## project overview

-In this project Jasmine is used to test the functionality of a feed reader and ensure it has no issues
+In this project Jasmine is used to test the functionality of a feed reader and ensure it has no issues, some tests are written agains an existing application and checking the functionality of some component of it

 ## Tests included